-Glioblastoma (or GBM for short) belongs to a group of brain tumours known as gliomas.
-This means it grows from a type of brain cell called a glial cell.
-It is the most common primary brain tumour in adults.
+Glioblastoma belongs to a group of brain tumours known as gliomas as it grows from a type of brain cell called a glial cell.
+It is the most common high grade (cancerous) primary brain tumour in adults.
 Primary means they have originated from the brain instead of spreading from elsewhere.

 There are different types of glioblastoma:

 There is nothing you could have done, or avoided doing, that would have prevented you from developing a brain tumour.

 As with most brain tumours, the cause is not known.
 The Brain Tumour Charity is contributing to the funding of research into possible causes that is focussed around our genes.